Vkeerthu/Course-Provider-Website-/README.md

 Upon successfully completing a course, users are awarded a digital certificate of completion, verifying their achievements.
 These certificates can be shared on professional platforms and serve as a testament to the skills acquired through this website.

 ## Responsive and Intuitive Design:
-EnlightenU boasts a user-friendly interface that adapts seamlessly to different devices, ensuring a consistent learning experience across desktops, tablets, and mobile devices.
+This website boosts a user-friendly interface that adapts seamlessly to different devices, ensuring a consistent learning experience across desktops, tablets, and mobile devices.

 Start your educational journey with this website and unlock a world of knowledge and personal growth.
 Join our vibrant community of learners today!